Function Call

 @num_of_listed_chars

-For example, to count the number of - and + characters in the string value of the cell specified by [PRO_CD], do the following:
+For example, to count the number of - and + in the string value of the cell specified by [PRO_CD], use the following:

 @asc